Comprehensive Eye Exam

-Dr. Klein will most likely use an autorefractor as a starting point in determining your prescription.
+The doctor will use an autorefractor as a starting point in determining your prescription.
 With this piece of equipment, you will be asked to rest your face in a chin rest and focus on a distant image inside of the machine.
-An autorefractor determines the lens power required by your eye to accurately focus light on your retina, giving Dr. Klein a baseline prescription in an accurate & time-saving manner.
+An autorefractor determines the lens power required by your eye to accurately focus light on your retina, giving the doctor a baseline prescription in an accurate & time-saving manner.
 This is especially useful in certain cases where a patient can not sit still, pay attention, or interact with the eye doctor adequately for the amount of time necessary for a manual refraction.
 The autorefraction machine can produce an accurate baseline prescription in only a few seconds!

-This is the test that Dr. Klein uses to determine your exact eyeglass prescription.
-During a manual refraction, he’ll put an instrument called a phoropter in front of your eyes.
-You will be asked to view an eye chart or other testing image through a series of lenses.
-Dr. Klein will ask you about how you perceive the images through each lens.
-Based on your answers, he will be able to fine tune the lens power until a final prescription is reached.
+This is the test used to determine your exact eyeglass prescription.
+During a manual refraction, the doctor will put an instrument called a phoropter in front of your eyes.
+You will be asked to view an eye chart or another testing image through a series of lenses.
+You will be asked about how you perceive the images through each lens.
+Based on your answers, the doctor will be able to fine tune the lens power until a final prescription is reached.
 The refraction determines your prescription for whichever accommodation disorder you may be experiencing: hyperopia (farsightedness), myopia (nearsightedness), astigmatism or presbyopia.

-When it comes time to examine the health of your eyes, Dr. Klein typically uses a slit lamp, also known as a biomicroscope, to get a highly magnified view of the structures of your eye, allowing him to detect any signs of infection or disease.
-While you have your chin on the chin rest of the slit lamp, he’ll shine a light at your eye.
-Dr. Klein will look through a set of oculars (similar to a microscope) and examine each part of your eye, starting with the front of your eye (conjunctiva, lids, iris, cornea).
-In some cases, he’ll also view the inside of your eye (optic nerve, retina, macula) with the slit lamp.
+When it comes time to examine the health of your eyes, the doctor typically uses a slit lamp, also known as a biomicroscope, to get a highly magnified view of the structures of your eye, allowing them to detect any signs of infection or disease.
+While you have your chin on the chin rest of the slit lamp, they will shine a light at your eye.
+The doctor will look through a set of oculars (similar to a microscope) and examine each part of your eye, starting with the front of your eye (conjunctiva, lids, iris, cornea).
+In some cases, they’ll also view the inside of your eye (optic nerve, retina, macula) with the slit lamp.
 However, most doctors prefer to perform a dilation or retinal photography (see below) to get an even better view of the inside of your eye than the slit-lamp can provide.
 Optometrists are often the first to detect a wide range of eye conditions with use of the slit-lamp examination, including macular degeneration, cataracts, corneal ulcers, diabetic retinopathy, and more.

-To obtain a better view of your eye’s internal structures, Dr. Klein may need to enlarge your pupils with the use of dilating drops.
+To obtain a better view of your eye’s internal structures, the doctor may need to enlarge your pupils with the use of dilating drops.
 The drops usually take about 20 to 30 minutes to start working.
-Once they do, he’ll be able to use a variety of instruments to look through your enlarged pupil.
-As a result of pupil dilation, which usually lasts for 4-6 hours afterward, you may experience sensitivity to light and reduced visual clarity at near.
+Once they are dilated, the doctor will use a variety of instruments to look through your enlarged pupil.
+As a result of pupil dilation, you may experience sensitivity to light and reduced visual clarity at near which usually lasts for 4-6 hours afterward.
 It is recommended that you bring sunglasses to wear afterward and don’t plan on doing any up-close work after your dilation.

 In lieu of dilation, you may have the option of having the inside of your eyes viewed using a retinal camera.
 Using a high powered camera lens, the retinal camera can capture a photo of the inside of your eye.
 This photo is then loaded into your electronic medical records and serves as a baseline record of the health of your eyes.
-At future examinations, subsequent photographs will allow Dr. Klein, using comparison, to see how the internal structures of your eyes are changing.
+At future examinations, subsequent photographs will allow the doctor to compare the images to see how the internal structures of your eyes are changing.

 Most insurance plans do not cover retinal photography as part of a comprehensive eye examination, therefore, you may be charged an additional fee for this test.